2012 Corby by-election

-On 15 November 2012, a by-election was held for the UK House of Commons constituency of Corby.
-The election was held on the same day as by-elections in Cardiff South and Penarth and Manchester Central, the first direct election for the post of Mayor of Bristol, and the first Police and Crime Commissioner elections.
-Andy Sawford, the Labour Party candidate, won with 48% of the vote.
+A by-election for the United Kingdom parliamentary constituency of Corby was held on 15 November 2012, triggered by the resignation of incumbent Conservative Party MP Louise Mensch.
+It was won by Andy Sawford of the Labour Party, gaining the seat from the Conservatives.

 The Conservatives' and Liberal Democrats' vote dropped significantly and UKIP came third with their highest-ever vote in a parliamentary by-election to that date.

+The election was held on the same day as by-elections in Cardiff South and Penarth and Manchester Central, and the inaugural Police and Crime Commissioner elections.

 Background

-Formed in 1983, the Corby constituency had been held by the Labour Party since 1997, but was captured by the Conservative candidate, author Louise Mensch (elected under her maiden name, Louise Bagshawe), at the 2010 general election.
-In an email to the Prime Minister David Cameron on 6 August 2012, Mrs Mensch confirmed her intention to move to New York City to spend time with her new husband, Peter Mensch, whose work is there, and their family.
+Formed in 1983, the Corby constituency had been held by the Labour Party since 1997, but was gained by the Conservative candidate, author Louise Mensch, at the 2010 general election.
+In an email to the Prime Minister David Cameron on 6 August 2012, Mensch confirmed her intention to move to New York City to spend time with her new husband, Peter Mensch, whose work is there, and their family.
 Louise Mensch was appointed Steward and Bailiff of the Manor of Northstead, thereby resigning her seat in the House of Commons, on 29 August 2012.

 All registered Parliamentary electors (i.e. British, Irish and Commonwealth citizens living in the UK and British citizens living overseas) who were aged 18 or over on 15 November 2012 and were on the electoral register for the constituency, were entitled to vote in the by-election.
 The deadline for voters to register to vote in the by-election was midnight on Wednesday 31 October 2012.
 (Note: The deadline for the receipt of electoral registration applications is the eleventh working day before election day.)
 However, those who qualified as an anonymous elector had until midnight on Thursday 8 November 2012 to register to vote.
 (Note: The deadline for the receipt and determination of anonymous electoral registration applications is the same as the publication date of the notice of alteration to the Electoral Register, i.e. the fifth working day before election day.)